ariel055132/java_scaffolding/README.md

 - [x] Add standard swagger annotations.
 - [ ] Add more code generation templates.
 (Controller, Repository, Service, DTO...)
 - [ ] Add standard log functions.
 - [ ] Json serialization and deserialization.
+- [ ] Add more function in different utils.
+- [ ] Add more validation annotations.
+- [ ] Add more test cases.
 * More to come...